Hackuarium/beemos/scale-i2c/README.md

 | 18: S            | Define low level                       | W   |
 | 19: T            | Define high level                      | W   |

+### Reference

+Before the reference used to be 1kg.
+A more flexible system had to be setup in order to deal with small quantities (less than 100g) as well as large quantities (over 10kg).
+Therefore the parameter `I` allows to specifiy the weight of the reference used during calibration.
+This value is expressed in decagram (unit of 10g).
+By default it is 100 (the reference by default is 1kg).

 ## Performances

 - Consumption in sleep mode: